Reducing your risk of dementia

 Smoking and dementia

-There are many good health reasons to stop smoking, as it’s linked to multiple medical conditions including cancer, heart disease, stroke and more.
-There is also evidence that smoking can increase your risk of dementia, particularly Alzheimer’s disease.
+There are many good health reasons to stop smoking as it’s linked to multiple medical conditions including cancer, heart disease, stroke and high blood pressure.
+There is also evidence that smoking increases your risk of dementia, particularly Alzheimer’s disease and vascular dementia.

 It’s never too late to stop smoking.
-Quitting greatly improves your chances of enjoying a disease-free, healthy old age.
+Quitting greatly improves your chances of staying healthy in later life.